Kukkuteswara Temple

-Kukkuteswara Temple is a Hindu temple in Pitapuram town of Kakinada district, Andhra Pradesh, India.
+The Kukkuteswara Temple or Sri Kukkuteswara Swami Temple is a Hindu temple in Pitapuram town of Kakinada district, Andhra Pradesh, India.
 The temple is prominent in both Saivite and Shakta Hindu traditions.
-It is one of the eighteen Maha Sakthi Peethas considered the most significant pilgrimage destinations in Shaktism.
+It is one of the eighteen Maha Shakta pithas considered the most significant pilgrimage destinations in Shaktism.
 The presiding deity of the temple is Lord Kukkuteswara, a form of Lord Siva as a rooster and his consort Rajarajeswari Devi.